DominikKowalczyk/poke-math/README.md

    - Click on "Load unpacked" and select the project folder.

 2. **Operation**
-   - When you open a new tab in Chrome, Poke Math will display a math question by overriding the default new tab page.
+   - When you open a new tab in Chrome,Pierre will display a math question by overriding the default new tab page.

 3. **Customization**
    - Modify [js/main.js](js/main.js) for extending the math challenges.